-- Deadly Force, as used in this policy, is defined as that force which may cause death or serious bodily injury which creates some specified degree of risk that a reasonable and prudent person would consider likely to cause death or serious bodily injury. - Serious Bodily Injury, as used in this policy, is defined as serious or life threatening injuries suffered by, or may be suffered by a victim that could lead to long term or permanent disfigurement, disability or the possibility of the death of the person. - 3.
-Deadly force may be applied by weapon or implement other than firearms, including, but not limited to vehicles, batons, flashlights, etc. - 4.
-Deliberate use of any such articles, instruments or equipment for any purpose other than that for which it is designed and intended, or in a potentially deadly manner

-(i.e. as a club or ramming with a vehicle) is prohibited except in cases where the use of deadly force is specifically authorized in this policy.
+- 2. Officers shall exhaust every other reasonable means of defense or apprehension prior to the use of any weapon, including but not limited to chemical spray, police baton and Taser.
+Firearms shall be used only as a last resort.
+The choice to use any weapon must be based on the relative justification for the use of deadly force serious consideration must be afforded the decision to use any weapon. - Deadly Force, as used in this policy, is defined as that force which may cause death or serious bodily injury which creates some specified degree of risk that a reasonable and prudent person would consider likely to cause death or serious bodily injury. - 4.
+Serious Bodily Injury, as used in this policy, is defined as serious or life threatening injuries suffered by, or may be suffered by a victim that could lead to long term or permanent disfigurement, disability or the possibility of the death of the person. - 5.
+Deadly force may be applied by weapon or implement other than firearms, including, but not limited to vehicles, batons, flashlights, and chokeholds. - a.
+Chokeholds are a physical maneuver that restricts an individual's ability to breath for the purpose of incapacitation. - b.
+Chokeholds are prohibited except in those situations where the use of deadly force is allowed by law. - 6.
+Deliberate use of any articles, instruments or equipment for any purpose other than for which it is designated and intended, or in a potentially deadly manner, such as but not limited to ramming with a vehicle is prohibited except in cases where the use of deadly force is specifically authorized in this policy. - 7.
+Officers shall render basic first aid to subjects injured as a result of police action and promptly request medical assistance. - 8.
+Officers have a "duty to intervene" if any officer observes another officer using force that is clearly beyond that which is objectively reasonable under the circumstances.
+Officers shall intercede, where feasible, to prevent the use of such excessive force, so long as it does not pose a safety risk.
+Officers shall report these observations to a supervisor.

-Section 13-4 Deadly Force - Permitted Use
+Section 13-5 Deadly Force - Permitted Use